MicrosoftLearning/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M01L06_Relationships.md

 ## Exercise 3 – Hierarchical relationship

-In this exercise, you will create a new hierarchical relationshipon the region table.
+In this exercise, you will create a new hierarchical relationship on the region table.

 ### Task 3.1 – Create new hierarchical relationship

 1. Navigate to the Power Apps Maker portal <https://make.powerapps.com>.

-1. Make sure you are in the **Practice** environment.
+1. Make sure you are in your **Practice** environment.

 1. Select **Solutions**.